Pulpit from the Desert of Monteils (Gard)

 This pulpit belonged to the Vézénobres parish and was given to the Musée du Désert in Mialet, and is currently on loan at the MIR

-Pulpit from the Desert of Monteils (Gard), wood and iron, uprights in chestnut, wrought iron upright and support for the voice box, folding desk in walnut, pine seat redone in 1992.
+Wood and iron, uprights in chestnut, wrought iron upright and support for the voice box, folding desk in walnut, pine seat redone in 1992.
 Lack of floor and canvas of the voice box.
-Gift of the Reformed parish of Vézenobres (Gard).

 You can see one in situation on the print hanging against the mirror in this room.